-It isn’t always easy to choose your rose trees.
-The flowers all seem magnificent at the nursery store!
-It helps to have a few guidelines to understand the who’s who” of roses, especially when you try to consider their resistance to disease.
+It isn’t always easy to choose the right rose trees.
+They all seem so healthy and magnificent at the nursery store!
+It helps to have a few guidelines to understand the “who’s who” of roses, especially when you try to consider their resistance to disease.

 A good purchase is only the beginning…